oernster/fulcrum/README.md

-- Light and dark themes, switched from the header's sun/moon toggle and remembered between runs; the whole interface follows, the organisation map included, with the authority colours re-weighted per theme so green, amber and red keep their meaning on either surface.
+- Light and dark themes, switched from the header's sun/moon toggle and remembered between runs; the whole interface follows, the organisation map included, with the authority colours re-weighted per theme so green, amber and violet keep their meaning on either surface (violet marks contested ownership rather than red, so it stays distinct from the green hover ring under red-green colour blindness).
 - Help built in: About, both licence texts, a decision glossary and a background page on the Decision Architecture books.
 Long help content reads itself down gently, holds at the end and rewinds; it yields the